J-lewen/erp/content.en/docs/table-of-contents/training/part_6.md

 <h5 id="Section_further_down">

-(1) See [this summary](https://neuraldatascience.io/7-eeg/erp_rereferencing.html) for a superb introduction to the concept if the paragraph above has you purplexed.
+(1) See [this summary](https://neuraldatascience.io/7-eeg/erp_rereferencing.html) for a superb introduction to the concept if the second paragraph above has you perplexed.

+(2) One of the big drawbacks of the average reference is that you might mistakenly be lead to think that effects reported by studies using the average reference are comparable.
+This is not always the case.
+A study that has recorded data from 32 electrode sites will have a very different average reference to a study that recorded with 128 electrodes, or with a different electrode layout.

-(2) If an average reference is used, it is important to make it clear to the reader which electrodes were included in any such average.
+(3) If an average reference is used, it is important to make it clear to the reader which electrodes were included in any such average.